 If you ask people what they want, they may just surprise you and tell you.
-The management of Subscriptions is easily managed by Eloqua.
+The management of Subscriptions is easily actioned by Eloqua.
 Subscriptions can be enhanced if you also capture a person’s preferences.

 Once you start capturing a person’s preferences, along with their subscriptions, you will quickly identify the need to makes changes to your Segmentation.
 Static “lists” of Contacts will no longer cut it, it’s time to lift your game.
 This Eloqua User Group replay provides tips and suggestions to help you manage new ways to Segment and understand the impact of those changes on your Campaigns.

 As you begin to learn what people’s preferences and subscriptions are, your Content strategy should reflect what people are asking for.

 It will take time to gather people’s preferences.
 However, as you begin to expand the profile of your Eloqua Contacts you will begin to identify new campaigns and you will also start to build insight to support Content Marketing strategy.